On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Main Result

-Further, the index set of all active constraints at $x$ is defined as $\mathcal{S}_x=[m]\bigcup \mathcal{I}_x$. \end{definition} } Recall that for a nonempty index set $\mathcal{S}\subseteq [m+\ell]$, matrix $Q_{\mathcal{S}}(x)$ is defined to be the row submatrix of $Q(x)$ corresponding to the index set $\mathcal{S}$.
-The regularity assumption is given below. \begin{asp} For $x\in\mathcal{X}^*$, there exists a neiborhood of $x$ such that $Q_{\mathcal{S}_x}(x)$ has the same rank. \end{asp} Assumption~\ref{ass:crcq} is known as the constant rank constraint qualification (CRCQ) condition~\cite{janin1984directional}, which regularizes the solution set $\mathcal{X}^*$.
-Assumption~\ref{ass:crcq} implies that, for any $x^*\in \mathcal{X}^*$, there is a neighbourhood of $x^*$, such that for any $x$ in this neighbourhood, every $Q_{\mathcal{S}_x}(x)$ has a constant rank.
+Recall that for a nonempty index set $\mathcal{S}\subseteq [m+\ell]$, matrix $Q_{\mathcal{S}}(x)$ is defined to be the row submatrix of $Q(x)$ corresponding to the index set $\mathcal{S}$.
+The regularity assumption is given below. \begin{asp} There exists a neighborhood of $x\in\mathcal{X}^*$ such that $Q_{\mathcal{S}_x}(x)$ has the same rank. \end{asp} \cref{ass:crcq} is known as the constant rank constraint qualification (CRCQ) condition~\cite{janin1984directional}, which regularizes the solution set $\mathcal{X}^*$. \cref{ass:crcq} implies that, for any $x^*\in \mathcal{X}^*$, there is a neighborhood of $x^*$, such that for any $x$ in this neighborhood, every $Q_{\mathcal{S}_x}(x)$ has a constant rank.
 Also note that this CRCQ assumption is weaker than the linear independent constraint qualification (LICQ)~\cite{solodov2010constraint}.